 \end{table}

 We evaluate and compare the complexity between baselines and our proposed model.
 Besides, we also calculate the computational statistics of the spatial attention unit and the channel attention unit, and both experimental results are given in Table II.
-In general, compared with the original ResNet structure, the spatial attention unit is 5 orders of magnitude smaller in terms of the number of parameters, the channel attention unit differs by 2 orders of magnitude, and the calculation amount differs by 6 and 4 orders of magnitude, respectively, which demonstrate their lightness.
+In general, compared with the original ResNet structure, the spatial attention unit is 5 orders of magnitude smaller in terms of the number of parameters, the channel attention unit differs by 2 orders of magnitude, and the calculation amount differs by 6 and 4 orders of magnitude, respectively, which demonstrate their lightweights.
 The overall attention-based ResNet has only about 2\% more parameters and 0.05\% more computations than the original structure.
-Compared with other benchmark network structures, the lightness is also a major advantage of this model.
+Compared with other benchmark network structures, the lightweight is also a major advantage of this model.

-\subsection{comparison of effectiveness}
+\subsection{Comparison of Effectiveness}

-We selected some other baseline methods that also take ResNet for feature extraction \cite{fu2019dual,chen2017rethinking}, and conduct all the experiments.The model that outperforms others was finally obtained to combine with our lightweight CBAM, and then used as the final image segmentation tool.
+We selected some other baseline methods that also take ResNet for feature extraction \cite{fu2019dual,chen2017rethinking}, and conduct all the experiments.
+Both DANet\cite{fu2019dual} and Deeplabv3\cite{chen2017rethinking} draw inspiration from the pyramid pooling in PSPNet and propose some improvements.
+The model that outperforms others was finally obtained to combine with the lightweight CBAM, and then used as the final image segmentation tool.

 \begin{table}[ht]

-\caption{The omparison of Effectiveness}
+\caption{The Comparison of Effectiveness}

 \label{table_example}